-The lines of the Airtaxi2 consist of polyester-coated and uncoated aramid and polyester-coated PES / Dyneema, depending on the location.
-The strength of the individual lines varies from 70 to 500 daN depending on the location.
+The lines of the Geronimo3 consist of polyester-coated and uncoated aramid and polyester-coated PES / Dyneema, depending on the location.
+The strength of the individual lines varies from 50 to 200 daN depending on the location.

-Depending on where the lines are installed, they are divided into upper lines (at the top of the canopy), middle lines, main lines (or riser lines), stabilizer lines (at the wing end) and brake lines (at the top of the trailing edge) and main brake lines (at the brake handle).
+Depending on where they are installed, the lines are divided into gallery lines (at the top of the canopy), middle lines, riser lines (main lines above of the riser), stabiliser lines (at the wingtip) and brake lines (at the top of the trailing edge) and main brake lines (at the brake handle).
+There are no devices that are adjustable.

-The lines are divided into A/B/C/D/E level and brake.
+The lines are divided into A/B/C/D level and brake and are colour coded for easy checking.